akashdktyagi/test-automation-project-amazon-10may2024/README.md

-# Test Automation Framework using Cucumber, Selenium, Java
+## Test Automation Framework using Cucumber, Selenium, Java
-### Feat: Selenium Grid, Docker, Gitlab, CI CD Pipeline
+#### Features: Selenium Grid, Docker, Gitlab, CI CD Pipeline

 #### Note:
+---

 This project is divided in to two modules.
 Module 1 named as: ```code-which-just-works``` will always have working code.
 This is the place I always make sure the correct working code is available.
 Module 2 named as: ```during-session``` will have the code which is not working or need refactoring. which I create during the sessions.
 So always refer to the ```code-which-just-works``` module for the correct working code.

+---

 ### Topics Covered: I intend to cover below topics during these sessions
 *  Basic Skeleton of the Framework ![#05ef1e](https://via.placeholder.com/15/05ef1e/000000?text=+) `Completed`